benstigsen/benstigsen.github.io/content/notes/go-database-thread-safety.md

 +++
-title = "Are Go Databases Thread-Safe?" description = "Yes, sql.DB is thread-safe" date = 2024-11-21
-insert_anchor_links = "heading"
+title = "Go SQL Database Thread Safety" description = "It is safe by default to use sql.DB from multiple goroutines." date = 2024-11-21 insert_anchor_links = "heading"